-The Arabs gained a partial victory in 1922, when the British Mandatory Government issued a ban against placing benches near the Kotel.
-In 1928, British officers interrupted the Yom Kippur service and forcibly dismantled the mechitzah separating men and women during prayer.
+The Arabs achieved a partial victory in 1922 when the British Mandatory Government issued a ban against placing benches near the Kotel.
+Then, in 1928, British officers interrupted the Yom Kippur service and forcibly dismantled the mechitzah separating men and women during prayer.

 In the summer of 1930, the League of Nations dispatched a committee to Eretz Yisrael to clarify the ownership of the Western Wall.
 The Arabs claimed to be the rightful owners, not only of the Temple Mount but of the Kotel as well.
-They rejected any agreement that permitted Jews to pray at the Kotel.
-It is solely a Muslim site, the Mufti claimed; the Jews may pray at the Kotel only by the good grace of the Arabs.
+They rejected any agreement that would grant Jews the right to pray at the Kotel.
+It is exclusively a Muslim site, the Mufti claimed; the Jews may pray at the Kotel only by the good grace of the Arabs.